AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 * Completeness (is any of the object cut off?)
 * Color/contrast (is the color of the image reasonably accurate?
 Does the image look too bright or too dark?)

+### **Metadata:**
+Metadata review should occur before and after upload into the Portal.

+**Review this checklist once after metadata creation is complete:**
+* Re-read each field for typos (spell check is encouraged, as google sheets does not do this automatically)
+* Does the format of each field adhere to Workbench standards?
+(Be mindful of specific formatting for each field as Workbench will not upload metadata if incorrectly input into spreadsheet!)
+* Does the file field in Workbench sheet match the scanned image filename?
+* Is the metadata consistent throughout the collection and with current Rev City Metadata standards?
+* Are all of the required fields filled in?
+Is there missing information about the object?

+**Review this checklist once after objects are uploaded into Portal:**
+* Are all required fields displayed accurately?
+* Is any data missing or displaying oddly?